woupiestek/midistuff_ts/log.md

 when section n was stored, only sections < n could be found.

 Main is the last one in a sense, but has no mark, so it does not simply fit in.

+### positional system

+Something like: `-?[0-4][0-7][-+]{0,2}`

+1. Idea: replace `abcdefg` with their distance above c as notated
+2. Use key signatures to change the meaning of the numbers
+3. Use + and -
+4. Relative accidentals: there is no natural because + is always a semitone higher and - one lower.

+Use key signatures: `\key -?[0-7]` Sharps or when negative flats, modifying the meaning of the numbers.

+Key idea means no direct translation to note numbers...

 ## 2023-11-6